Perspective - Simple can be better

 What got me most excited by this tasty morsel was the simplicity of its creation.
-This flavour had not been engineered by a chef, master-blender or brewer (ok, the fruit grower had a hand to play).
-Furthermore it hadn’t been seasoned, spiced, infused or atomised with another ingredient.
+This flavor had not been engineered by a chef, master-blender or brewer (ok, the fruit grower had a hand to play).
+Furthermore it hadn’t been seasoned, spiced, infused or atomized with another ingredient.
 It was from the earth and wholly unadulterated.

 Cocktail ingredients - using creatively versus adding more

 It seems these days that an original cocktail must be composed of a unique combination of exotic ingredients.
-One of the likely reasons for this phenomenon is that many cocktail flavours and flavour combinations have been mixed previously.
+One of the likely reasons for this phenomenon is that many cocktail flavors and flavor combinations have been mixed previously.
 Someone’s already done it so why do it again?

 Sorry - not interested, it’s been done before.

 But perhaps the simplicity of a drink like an Apple Martini, developed with a range of different apples, prepared in different ways, could be result in a more satisfying, complex and even original cocktail than other drinks that claim to be innovative.